ebi-ait/hca-ebi-wrangler-central/docs/SOPs/hca_to_scea_tools_SOP.md

    These are pre-filled values for the sequencing protocol that is specified in the HCA metadata spreadsheet.
 Currently, if ‘10X v2 sequencing’ is specified, these fields are pre-filled.
 You can then manually edit them.
 If another technology is specified, these fields are not pre-filled and you need to enter the information here manually.
 SCEA requires that datasets are split by technology, so you should only have 1 technology type in your HCA metadata file.

 5. Click `this looks alright`.
-An idf and sdrf file will be generated in a newly created folder inside the ‘spreadsheets’ folder in your local repository directory.
+An idf and sdrf file will be generated in a newly created folder inside the `hca-scea-tools/hca2scea-backend/spreadsheets` folder in your local repository directory.

 ### Section B: Refining the metadata outputs